A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Proposed Solution: A DNN Architecture

 \subsubsection{Convolutional fourth and fully connected fifth layers}

 The fourth convolutional layer filters the input $z_3$ with multiple finite impulse response filters (FIRs, each being of length $10$ with also a full third dimension along the depth) to produce the features in $z_4$ that is finally classified by the following fully connected (FC) layer.
-Hence, the very first input $x$ is predicted as $\hat{y}=\arg\max{s(j)}$ (note that $s\in [0,1]^{M\times 1}$ is the softmax output of the FC layer).
+Hence, the very first input $x$ is predicted as $\hat{y}=\arg\max{s(j)}$ ($s\in [0,1]^{M\times 1}$ is the softmax output of the FC layer).
 The FIR filters in the fourth layer are expected to achieve frequency responses that are tuned to the spectral patterns of each stimulation class ($1$ FIR for each sub-band per each $M=40$ classes, yielding in total $120$ filters when we have $N_s=3$ sub-bands) for extracting powerful features.
-Hence, in these two layers, all of the FIR filters (each being of length $10$) as well as all of the FC weights are optimized.
-Note that all the layers in our DNN can be considered as convolutional: across sub-bands in the first, in space in the second (spatial filtering), in time in the third and fourth layers and across features in the last FC layer.
+Hence, in these two layers, all of the FIR filters as well as all of the FC weights are optimized.